fimmtiu/CallLogs/README.md

 app/views/dashboard/index.html.erb
 ```

-If you want to log in and try it out, run `rake db:seed`, then log in as
+If you want to try it out, log in as `demo@goclio.com` with the password
-`demo@goclio.com` with the password `testtest`.
-(And if you'd like to
+`testtest`.
+(And if you'd like to generate an egregiously large data set to
-generate an egregiously large data set to test with, pass `HUGE=1` as an
+test with, pass `HUGE=1` as an environment variable to `rake db:seed` --
-environment variable to `rake db:seed` -- beware, though, it'll be very
+beware, though, it'll be very slow.)
-slow.)